lucasbelvedere/lucasbelvedere/README.md

 ## 🌟 What I'm Up To

-- 📚 Preparing for **AWS Solutions Architect** certification
-- 🔧 Enhancing my full-stack development skills
+- 🔧 Enhancing my cloud architecture and backend software engineering skills
-- 🧠 Exploring advanced machine learning techniques
+- 🧠 Exploring advanced machine learning techniques on the side
 - 🚀 Contributing to innovative projects at OC Solar

 ## 📫 Let's Connect!